Fiddle Club 2017.

 thanks to a grant from the Livermore Rotary Club.

 Fiddle Club is a program of the Livermore-Amador Symphony Association aimed at introducing elementary school children to playing the violin.
-The 2017 program was described in November 2016 at an assembly at Marylin Avenue Elementary School in Livermore; the lessons, to 4th graders, are in January and February this year.
+The 2017 program was described in November 2016 at an assembly at Marylin Avenue Elementary School in Livermore; the lessons, to 4th graders, took place during January and February this year.